iapyeh/acfinger/userguide.rst

 In number of 8,496 keypress by your left fingers, thumb(R1) counts 1,420, forefinger(R2) counts 3,193, middle finger(R3) counts 794, ring finger(R4) counts 1,091 and little finger(R5) counts 1,998.

-Your left middle finger and right forefinger are mostly hard-working fingers.
+From 0:00 till 13:43,your left middle finger and right forefinger are mostly hard-working fingers.

 .. _h7a52723643d19301d26a256052e75: